The ONLINE ONLY bidding site is located at www.rapidfireauctionservice.hibid.com.

 -How often do you hold auctions?

-Currently, Rapid Fire holds about one auction a month.
+Currently, Rapid Fire holds about one auction or month and a half.
+Larger estate sales may require additional time.
 Family-owned & operated, all facets of the auction process are handled personally by owners, Lenny & Kendal Miller.
 Purchased as a retirement business in 2019, the Miller's are still working in the corporate world while growing their auction business.

 -Do you have a mailing list?